Micro lathe: Materials

 Micro lathes are not commonly used to cut wood.
 Though accessories for woodcutting are available, a reduced work envelope limits the machine to small projects and increases difficulty.
 A majority of micro lathes utilize a variable speed electric motor and are usually employed to turn metals such as iron, aluminum, copper, and titanium.
 Delrin and other free-machining plastics can be effectively cut, but others (such as Acetate and PVC) require experience and specialized knowledge of machining, and are commonly found to be difficult to machine by micro lathe users who are not professional machinists.

-Classification

-Microturning machines can be classified in several ways:

-The type of operation performed.
-The machine can have a standard set of functions or advanced functionality.

-Type of material.
-Wood can also be worked on a metal machine, but woodworking equipment is not recommended for sharpening metal.

-Workpiece dimensions.
-The maximum workpiece length for metal machines can be 700 mm, for woodworking machines up to 1500 mm.
-Minimum length for metal is usually 2.5 mm, but when designing smaller parts, it is not recommended to use the machine.

-Benchtop or stationery.
-The place of installation is selected depending on the workplace and the need for transport.
-Desktop models are lightweight and can therefore be installed on a table or workbench.
-A bench-mounted machine is usually powered from the mains and consumes less power than a stationary machine.

-Spindle reversal - if this is not available, it may be necessary to change the position of the belt each time the workpiece is rotated to the other side.